 - Drop.
-Before the deadline (one week after midsemester): (a) obtain form from the Record's Office, (b) secure proper signatures, (c) pay the appropriate fee, and (d) return the form to the Records Office.
+By the published deadline: (a) obtain the form from the Record's Office, (b) secure proper signatures, (c) pay the appropriate fee, and (d) return the form to the Records Office.
 Expect a W for the class if dropped between the last day for a 50 percent refund and the deadline.
-Forgetting or failure to drop officially through processing a form will result in final grade of FA. - 2.
+Forgetting or failure to drop officially through processing a form will result in a final grade of FA. - 2.
 Add.
-By the last day of late registration, follow the same steps (a-d) as listed above under "Drop."
-A charge of \$10 is made for each change of schedule until the last day for any tuition refund, except when the change is made necessary by the cancellation of a scheduled class or the change of class time which renders it impossible for students to maintain their original schedule. - To discontinue a course of study, students must complete a terminal leave form one week before final examinations begin.
-The form may be secured from the Office of Student Services.
+By the published deadline, follow the same steps (a-d) as listed above under "Drop."

+A charge of \$10 is made for each change of schedule until the last day for any tuition refund, except when the change is made necessary by the cancellation of a scheduled class or the change of class time which renders it impossible for students to maintain their original schedule.

-Withdrawal From University Due to Disciplinary Action
+Withdrawal From University